yorkbill/get-support/status-bps.md

 # Best practices for monitoring status
 {: #best-practices}

-To create a plan and stay informed about , use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
+To create a plan and stay informed, use the following best practices for monitoring the status of {{site.data.keyword.Bluemix}}.
 Ongoing incidents or planned maintenance windows that impact a finite set of accounts do not display on the Status page.
-The notifications for those events will be published only to the customer [Notifications page](https://cloud.ibm.com/notifications){: external}.
+The notifications for those events are published only to the customer [Notifications page](https://cloud.ibm.com/notifications){: external}.
 {: shortdesc}

 ## Check for upcoming maintenance windows
 {: #monbp-checmaintwin}

-Check for upcoming maintenance windows posted on the {{site.data.keyword.Bluemix_notm}} console Dashboard page, at least once every 24 hours, by using one of the following options:
+Check for upcoming maintenance windows posted on the {{site.data.keyword.Bluemix_notm}} console Dashboard page, at least one time every 24 hours, by using one of the following options:

 * Check out the Planned maintenance widget on the [Dashboard](https://cloud.ibm.com){: external}, and click **View events** to view all planned maintenance.
 * Go directly to the [Status - Planned maintenance page](https://cloud.ibm.com/status?selected=maintenance){: external}.